ClonyPDF home

 Photo size 35mm × 45mm (3.5cm × 4.5cm) for embassy/e-Visa.
 40mm × 60mm (4cm × 6cm) for Visa on Arrival and some in-person extension forms — different submission, not a visa-type variant.Verified

-Head size Head height (crown to chin) approximately 70–80% of total frame height.Verified
+Head size Head height (crown to chin) approximately 70–80% of total frame height, which is roughly 32–36 mm on a 45 mm frame.
+See head size rules and face size requirements.Verified

 Photo age Taken within the last 6 months and reflecting current appearance.Verified